Hero Background

 To successfully navigate CMMC 2.0, follow these steps:

-- Leverage Expert Solutions: Explore options such as Exostar’s CMMC Read Suite, which facilitates compliance by managing 85 of the 110 NIST SP 800-171 controls through Managed Microsoft 365.
+• Leverage Expert Solutions: Explore options such as Exostar’s CMMC Read Suite, which supports compliance efforts by helping organizations implement and manage many NIST SP 800-171 controls, depending on deployment and configuration.

 Conclusion: Secure Your Future with CMMC 2.0 Compliance

-The upcoming CMMC 2.0 rule marks a significant shift for the DIB.
+The CMMC 2.0 Final Rule marks a significant shift for the DIB.
 Proactive compliance is vital; it is now a requirement for engagement in DoD contracts.

 Exostar’s® all-encompassing CMMC Ready Suite™ streamlines the compliance process, allowing you to concentrate on your business priorities.
 Reach out to our specialists today for a demonstration and ensure your readiness for CMMC 2.0 compliance assessments.